 Inequalities in the generation, manipulation, and distribution of health information and the capacity to act on health information among social and cultural groups in the United States is discussed in an audio presentation by Dr. Kasiomayajula Viswanath.
 He is an Associate Professor in the Department of Society, Human Development, and Health at the Harvard School of Public Health.
 His research focuses on how inequalities in communication are associated with health disparities.

-Section 2 of this course is available at no charge, however, neither a certificate nor continuing education credit will be awarded.
+A "No CEUs, No Fee" section of this course is available at no charge, however, neither a certificate nor continuing education credit will be awarded.

-Section 3 of this course is available for a certificate and continuing education credit for an administrative fee of $10.
+A "For CEUs" section of this course is available for a certificate and continuing education credit for an administrative fee of $10.

 As a result of this module, students will be able to: